Failure to make POA payments and amounts on VISION

 Balancing payments and returns

-The POA team (see VPOA1500) may notify Large Business Unit (LBU) within the National Debt Pursuit Unit (NDPU) of debts relating to underpayment of the VAT return.
+The POA team (see VPOA1500) may notify Large Business Unit (LBU) within Debt Management of debts relating to underpayment of the VAT return.
 Such debts may be due to the failure to make interim POA instalments during the quarter and/or failure to make a balancing payment in full.

 POA instalments are payments of tax.
 If a business fails to pay its instalments, POA team may send notification of the debt to the LBU requesting that they start normal recovery action.